Water meters: How they work, types and how to read them

 The central database (operated by MOSL) records where meters were first installed; however, these details are often imprecise or incomplete.

-For a full visual guide, visit our dedicated page on submitting a water meter reading.
+For a full walkthrough with photos, visit our dedicated page on submitting a water meter reading.

 Water meter installation